markclements/website/membranes.md

 Cells are packed full of molecules.
 The concentration of molecules inside of the cell is usually much greater than outside.
 These molecules take up space, space no longer occupied by water.
 Intuition might lead you to believe that since the concentration of water outside of the cell **[H~2~O]~out~** is higher than the concentration of water inside the cell **[H~2~O]~in~** that osmosis involves the diffusion of water down its concentration gradient (In fact most biology textbooks describe it this way).

-**Note:** The presence of brackets means concentration. **[A]** means the concentration in moles per liter of the molecule A.
+**Note:** The presence of brackets means concentration. **[A]** means the concentration in moles (# of atoms) per liter of the molecule A.

 This is not how osmosis works; osmosis is actually a pretty wacky and somewhat counterintuitive phenomena.
 To understand what is really going on, we need to look at molecular-scale interactions occurring in the vicinity of channels that allow water (and nothing else) to move into and out the cell.
 We will discuss what these channels are later on.